eflanili7881/AdobeRepackerAndInstallerScript/README.md

 This script compresses all unpacked assets that present on "payloads" and "packages" folder to temporary directory set by script, copies RIBS installer engine from installation media with unpacked assets excluded via excludepackages.txt and excludepayloads.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

 ## Requirements
-- On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
+- ~~On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
 But you can edit install.bat to change 7-Zip's location currently.
-I may update script to detect 7-Zip's install location by reading registry.
+I may update script to detect 7-Zip's install location by reading registry.~~
+  - From v0.3.0, you can select 7-Zip Console's binary path.
-- Latest PowerShell for Windows XP(/x64)/Server 2003(/R2)(/x64)/Vista(/x64)/Server 2008/(/x64).
-Windows 7 and above comes with PowerShell by default.
+- ~~Latest PowerShell for Windows XP(/x64)/Server 2003(/R2)(/x64)/Vista(/x64)/Server 2008/(/x64).
+Windows 7 and above comes with PowerShell by default.~~
+  - From v0.3.0, it's not necessary.

 ## Limitations
 - ZIP file must not exceed 2 GB.
 I tested this with HyperDrive installer engine and it throwed error.
 But I didn't tested this with RIBS engine.
 May it supports 2 GB+ files or not.
 Proceed with caution.